cerner/terra-core/packages/terra-site/src/examples/form/docs/ControlledInput.md

       <form onSubmit={this.handleFormSubmit}>
         <TextField
           label="Current or Most Recent Employment Title"
-          help="This is your most recent employment position" value={this.state.formData.jobTitle}
+          helpText="This is your most recent employment position" required
-          onChange={this.handleEmploymentUpdate}
-          name="employment"
-          type="text"
-          required
         />
         <Fieldset